-This street of a shuk starts at the junction of King George st, Allenby and Sheinkin st. If you’re only here for the food, you should start at the other end of the market (for fresh produce).
-Although, if you came for the award winning restaurants, they’re hiding somewhere in the middle.
+This street of a shuk starts at King George st, Allenby, and Sheinkin st. If you’re only here for the food, you should start at the other end of the market (for fresh produce).
+Although, if you came for the award-winning restaurants, they’re hiding somewhere in the middle.
 Go by the length of the line leading to a stall to find the best places to eat.

 Inside the shuk, you can find the ’beer Bazaar’ that is known for its dizzyingly extensive selection of more than 100 local craft beers from microbreweries throughout the country, for which the bartenders are more than happy to give personal explanations and recommendations.

-As with most markets in Israel, the Carmel Market is closed on Saturdays, and is completely packed with people on Friday mornings.
+As with most Israel markets, the Carmel Market is closed on Saturdays and is completely packed with people on Friday mornings.
 From start to finish, not including stopping for food (once or twice), going through this market will take you approximately an hour and a half.

-Get here with a bus or a bike.
+Get here by bus or bike.
 A car is absolutely not an option, as the only parking lot nearby is the one at Dizengoff Center, and you don’t want to climb your way from there to the market.